jaortiz92/CyclingEfficiency/README.md

 ![Graph Plain](./reports/model_hill_graph)

 ## View the process
-If you want to look the whole process of how I got to the construction of these models, you can enter the notebook folder and see step by step the whole development
+If you want to look the whole process of how I got to the construction of these models, you can enter the notebook folder and see step by step the whole development.

 ![Notebook image](./reports/notebook_image)